werkt/bazel-buildfarm-wiki/Shard-Platform-Operation-Queue.md

 Note: make sure that all workers can communicate with each other before trying these examples

-Note: the parameter `omit_from_cas` can help improve cache performance and is optional.
+Note: the parameter `omit_from_cas` is optional, and is specified here to ensure our gpu workers do not act as a CAS shard.

 ### Bazel Perspective